Human Resource Management, B.B.A.

 - Current technology is integrated into courses by use of the Internet, e-commerce, and enterprise resource planning.

-- Internships and mentorship programs are available to allow you to earn money while gaining business experience.
+- Internships and mentorship programs are available, so students can earn money while gaining valuable business experience.

 Location & Format